 15) Mountain bike blogs & YouTube channels.

-This is another awesome topic that I recently started checking out thanks to one of the YouTube channels I talk about here.
+This is another awesome topic that I recently started checking out thanks to one of the YouTube case studies I talk about here.
 I would say there’s at least MILLIONS of potential customers if not more who love this subject.

 And considering how expensive a good mountain bike and accessories cost, the affiliate who promotes them properly, can do very well.
 As far as I know, a good brand mountain bike itself can go over $1,000 in price EASILY.
 Imagine the affiliate commissions on that?